 1. Rapid Miner

-The pinnacle of modern Linux data mining software, Rapid Miner is way above others whenever it comes to discuss reliable data mining platforms.
+The pinnacle of modern Linux data mining software, Rapid Miner, is way above others whenever it comes to discussing reliable data mining platforms.
 Known formerly as YALE, it is a powerful and flexible data mining suite featuring a substantial amount of robust features to enhance your mining skills to the next level.
 Rapid Miner is developed on top of the Java programming language and does precisely what its name implies – fastening your data mining projects.

 Features of Rapid Miner